 Year-long students will find that breaks in between semesters and at the Easter holiday provide a good opportunity to travel elsewhere in the UK, or even continental Europe.
 Fall only students will have more limited opportunities, and will want to be careful to plan travel thoughtfully, making sure to give their academic and social life at UEA the time necessary to develop in a suitably robust fashion.
+When planning personal travel, be sure to consult with UEA's travel shop and travel books (the director can loan these books to you).
 For safety reasons, you will need to provide an itinerary to the Resident Director before leaving.
 Also, please be aware of bank holidays when traveling.
 It is common to find stores closed and extra traffic during these holidays.